Maurici09/Maurici09/README.md

 - 👋 Hi, I’m @Maurici09
 - 👀 I’m interested in Gaming
 - 🌱 I’m currently learning Informatic
-- 💞️ I’m looking to collaborate on movies
+- 💞️ I’m looking to collaborate on movies or videos
 - 📫 How to reach me ?
 You can't
 - 😄 Pronouns: He
 - ⚡ Fun fact: I'M TRES FUNNY